Thursday, October 31, 2024

 • If one accepts the possibility of a greater intelligence, one must accept the possibility that that greater intelligence may have some hand in humanity's past and future.

-• Once one accepts that possibility, one has to accept that human suffering may have a purpose beyond our comprehension.
+• Once one accepts that possibility, one has to accept that human suffering may have a purpose beyond our comprehension at the time of suffering.

 Given that possibility, our arguing about whether suffering is evil may be on a parallel with the child arguing that homework is evil because (s)he doesn't yet understand why it is necessary.